Anyon condensation and tensor categories: Bootstrap analysis

-For convenience, we will call such $X$ a {\it composite anyon}, and call a simple object in $\EC$ a {\it simple anyon} to distinguish them.
-We will also use the term $X$-anyons.
+A simple object in $\EC$ is called a {\it simple anyon}.
+A generic object in $\EC$ is a direct sum of simple objects, and is called a {\it composite anyon}.
+We also use the term $X$-anyons.
 For example, three $X$-anyons means $X\otimes X \otimes X$.

-Now we are ready to start our bootstrap analysis.
-We will start from a few basic physical building blocks of the relation between $\EC$ and $\ED$. \bnu